 - choose a stepped or continuous type.
 Steps show all the values within a certain range with the same color.
 Continous assigns each value an own color on a gradient.

 - choose the Interpolation.
-Read more about that topic in our Academy article "How to choose the best interpolation for your colors".
+Read more about that topic in our Blog article "How to choose an interpolation for your color scale".

 - decide on a custom range.
 By default, Datawrapper sets the range between your smallest and highest value.
 You can decide to extend or shorten that range.
 Simply enter another number in the min, center or max field.